junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 # Non-infectious Diseases

 Non-infectious diseases have many different causes.
 But they are never caused by germs, bacteria, or other living organisms that attack the body.
 They never spread from one person to another.
-It is important to realize that antibiotics, or medicines that fight germs (see p.
-55), do not help cure non-infectious diseases.
+It is important to realize that antibiotics, or medicines that fight germs ([see page 55](#page-55){:id="#page-55"}), do not help cure non-infectious diseases.

 >Remember: Antibiotics are of no use for non-infectious diseases.